dennisshushack/BA_Thesis_PI/README.md

 You can test if you can SSH from the Raspberry PI onto your main computer.

 ## Installation of the Monitor Controller on the Raspberry PI:
-The installation is fairly simple, please just follow the folling commands:
-You will get prompted to insert your password (for the computer) This installs all dependencies needed.
+The installation is relatively simple.
+Only a small amount of commands is required:

 ```
 # Update the packages on the sensor: